 ATA will evaluate the student's previous education, training and experience to determine if any subjects or training activities in the student's program may be waived and thereby reduce the amount of training or education required for the student to reach the educational objective.
-Credits earned at an institution accredited by an agency recognized by the United States Department of Education or the Council for Higher Education Accreditation may be accepted on the basis of a valid transcript provided by the student.
-Only grades of "C" or higher will be eligible for transfer.
+Credits earned at an institution accredited by an agency recognized by the United States Department of Education or the Council for Higher Education Accreditation may be accepted on the basis of an official transcript provided by the student.
 Credit will be awarded where appropriate.
-ATA will notify the student and appropriate agencies (i.e. Veterans Administration, Voc.
-Rehab etc.) upon completion of evaluation and determination of outcome.
+ATA will notify the student and appropriate agencies (i.e. Veterans Administration, Vocational Rehab, etc.) upon completion of evaluation and determination of outcome.
 Transfer credits must be earned in courses that are similar in nature to the course offered by ATA.
-Credits that were earned more than seven (7) years prior to the current year will not be considered for transfer.
 It is the responsibility of the student to request an official transcript be mailed to ATA College in order for transfer credit to be considered.
-Any fees associated with transcript requests are the responsibility of the student.
+Any fees associates with transcript requests are the responsibility of the student.
 All transfer of credit requests must be evaluated and approved within the first week of training at ATA.
 Transfer credit is calculated in the quantitative measure of satisfactory academic progress.
 Any credit, advanced placement or credit for experiential learning transferred in that reduces the length of the program will reduce the cost of the total program.
-Student tuition charges are applied for the credit hours taken by a student in any given quarter of study.
+Generally, no more than 25% of the total program credits may be applied toward any program of study at ATA.
+Exceptions to this may can be made by Student Services, the Registrar, and the Program Director.
+Student tuition charges are applied for the credit hours taken by a student in any given guarter of study.
 The amount charged the student is based on the current tuition and fee schedule.
+Students who have earned a Bachelor's Degree or Associates Degree at another accredited institution are exempt from taking Success Skills.